pschichtel/SipgateVirtualFax/README.md

 What works?

-- Single page flatbed scanning (using ntwain)
+- Single page flatbed AND ADF scanning (using ntwain)
 - Converting the resulting image into a PDF (using iTextSharp)
-- Pulling available group faxlines from sipgate
+- Pulling available group faxlines from sipgate (via their API)
 - Fax status polling
 - Fax existing PDF without scanning
 - Offering resend upon send failure
-- Initial progress reporting
 - Progress indication in the UI

 What's still missing?